 Tonia lives and works in London as a Digital Project Manager.
-In Sept 2007, Tonia was diagnosed with cervical cancer and underwent a radical trachelectomy, followed by a course of radiotherapy and chemotherapy, this led to her being unable to have children of her own.
-Tonia has been cancer free for over nine years and she and her husband have gone onto adopt a son.
+In Sept 2007, Tonia was diagnosed with cervical cancer and underwent a radical trachelectomy, followed by a course of radiotherapy and chemotherapy.
+This led to her being unable to have children of her own.
+Tonia has been cancer free for over nine years and she and her husband have now adopted a son.

 Dr Frances Darby

 Frances is a Research Assistant and Project Officer in the School of Social Sciences at Leeds Beckett University specialising in qualitative research in health and social sciences.
 She is a Registered General Nurse and qualified secondary school teacher.

 Prior to her involvement with the Cancer, Fertility and Me study she worked on a diversity of studies including the NHS Working in Partnership’s Self Care initiative, streetreach work in Leeds, clinical skills training and dementia care training in nursing homes, communication skills in spiritual care, higher education and the Metropolitan Police, Phunky foods (nutrition in primary schools), engaging with ‘hard to reach’ families, community parenting initiatives and family support strategies.

 She has a BA (Hons) and a MA in Sociology and a PhD in Health Studies and Sociology all from the University of York.